psycopg/psycopg2/doc/src/usage.rst

-The above observations are only valid for regular threads: they don't apply to forked processes nor to green threads. `libpq` connections `shouldn't be used by a forked processes`__, so when using a module such as `multiprocessing` or a forking web deploy method such as FastCGI ensure to create the connections *after* the fork.
+The above observations are only valid for regular threads: they don't apply to forked processes nor to green threads. `libpq` connections `shouldn't be used by a forked processes`__, so when using a module such as `multiprocessing` or a forking web deploy method such as FastCGI make sure to create the connections *after* the fork.

 .. __: http://www.postgresql.org/docs/9.0/static/libpq-connect.html#LIBPQ-CONNECT